jellena/casting-neural-nets-for-sea-shanties/README.md

 ## Introduction
-- Brief history of sea shanties
-- Link to song?
-Embed youtube video?
-- Why do this?
+Sea Shanties are a type of work song used on sailing vessels to help the crew keep in time for tasks such as hauling lines.
+For a more detailed history please refer to this [wikipedia](https://en.wikipedia.org/wiki/Sea_shanty) article.

 One may wonder why spend the time to each a computer to write a sea shanty.
 To that I say what better way to showcase the capabilities of machine learning then to have a computer write a niche style of working song.

 In reality though I wanted to present a project displaying several skillsets.

 To do this I leverage skills from web scraping to machine learning all in python.

 Also shanties are just fun to sing and so the world should have a few more.

 ***Picture of something Nautical***

 ## Data
-- List all sites scraped
-- Why these sites?
-- Tools used
- - requests library
- - selenium

 In order for a neural net to have a enough data to learn effectively I would need as many shanties as could be found.
 Given the small niche of the musical styling there are no large repositories of lyrics.

 Instead five sites listing the lyrics of shanties were searched, reviewed, then selected for scraping.